jfinkels/flask-restless/docs/searchformat.rst

   :ref:`operators` section, the first ``<fieldname>`` is the name of the field of the model to which to apply the operator, ``<argument>`` is a value to be used as the second argument to the given operator.
-In the second form, the second ``<fieldname>`` is the field of the model which should be used as the second argument to the operator.
+In the second form, the second ``<fieldname>`` is the field of the model that should be used as the second argument to the operator.

   ``<fieldname>`` may alternately specify a field on a related model, if it is a string of the form ``<relationname>__<fieldname>``.

-  The returned list of matching instances will include only those instances which satisfy all of the given filters.
+  The returned list of matching instances will include only those instances that satisfy all of the given filters.

 ``disjunction``
   A Boolean that specifies whether the list of filters should be treated as a